-5 Remote Working Challenges Business Professionals Face
+5 Challenges of Working Remotely Business Professionals Face

-One of the first remote working challenges professionals will undoubtedly face is distraction.
+One of the first challenges of working remotely professionals will undoubtedly face is distraction.
 Whether it’s a screaming child or the nagging feeling to put the dishes in the washer, interruptions will come up.
 In fact, it’s such a big deal that we have an entire blog dedicated to the subject of overcoming distraction in the workplace.
 But in reality, encountering distractions is no different than the traditional office setting.
 Because even there, employees have to contend with overtalkative coworkers, unnecessary chatter, and other unexpected interruptions.

 But even if the distractions faced at home vary greatly from those encountered in the office, the methods for managing them stay largely the same.